undpindia/dicra/CONTRIBUTING.md

   <li>Preferably, set up a virtual environment.
 Using a virtual environment in Python can help to isolate dependencies, improve reproducibility, and enhance security by allowing you to install and manage packages and dependencies needed for a specific project in a separate location from your global Python environment.</li>
 </ul>

-## Report bugs, add suggestions using Github's issues
+## Provide feedback and report bugs using Github's issues
 We use GitHub issues to track public bugs, take suggestions and feedback.
 Report bugs, improvement suggestions by opening a new [issue](https://github.com/undpindia/dicra/issues); it's that easy!

 ## Making Contributions